 Vendors are required to complete (and submit) a Rotorua Air Quality Control Bylaw Point of Sale Compliance Form if there are any solid fuel burners in the property.
+Vendors must send the Regional Council a completed Compliance Form even if they are replacing a non-compliant burner prior to settlement.
 The penalty for not submitting a Point of Sale Compliance Form (and breaching the Rotorua Air Quality Control Bylaw) is a fine up to $20,000.

 How do I know if an appliance is compliant or non-compliant?